lmc2179/lmc2179.github.io/drafts/seychelles.md

 print(round(100 * (within_triangle / len(y))), 2)
 ```

-That gives us ??? - a strong start, though there's probably room for improvement
+That gives us ??? - a strong start, though there's probably room for improvement.
+It seems unlikely that we'd be willing to deploy this model as-is, and we'd want to improve performance by adding more features, more data, or improving the model design.
+However, even though this model is not usable currently, it's useful to now have an acceptance threshold for model quality that you can use with your stakeholders.

-If we wanted to get a finer idea of how our decisions might play out, we could break the plot into finer pieces, like introducing regions for "near misses" or "catastrophic misses".
+If we wanted to get a finer idea of how our decisions might play out, we could break the plot into more segments, like introducing regions for "near misses" or "catastrophic misses".

 You could also probably analyze this with quantile regression, ie see how bad the 5% and 95% cases are